Contact Us

 💡Conclusion

-Moving from BF16 to GPTQ-Int4 unlocks a ~2.7x increase in throughput and a tenfold increase in effective context capacity, with a minimal impact on reasoning accuracy.
-For enterprise applications running on H100 hardware, deploying uncompressed 16-bit models is increasingly difficult to justify on both cost and performance grounds.
+Moving from BF16 to GPTQ-Int4 delivers a ~2.7x increase in throughput and a tenfold increase in effective context capacity, with a minimal impact on reasoning accuracy.
+For enterprise applications running on H100 hardware, deploying uncompressed 16-bit models is hard to justify on either cost or performance grounds.

 Be the first to comment